 Do you really need one?
-Honestly, unless you live in mansion you are going to hear you baby cry.
-We never left ours on overnight because any little noise would wake me up unnecessarily.
+Honestly, unless you live in a mansion you are going to hear your baby cry.
+We never left ours on overnight because any little noise would wake us up unnecessarily.
 I liked having one as my kids got older just to see if what they are doing when crying and to assess if I really needed to go into their rooms.

 Stay away from the WiFi ones, while they are convenient, there have been stories about people hacking into the systems which is just plain scary.

 I am a big fan of soothers.
 Both my kids took to to them as babies and it saved my sanity many many times.
 If you commit to them, buy like a hundred, as you will lose them and trust me you don’t want to get stuck without one.
 Get soother clips too!

 Having somewhere for the baby to lay down, practice tummy time and roll around is key.
 A blanket will do just fine, but if you can find an inexpensive play mat with hanging toys it is nice for the baby to have something to look at and grab at.

 When the baby is very little, using the kitchen sink is probably fine, but that also means you need to make sure it is empty, with a new baby that sounds like too much work to me!
 So get yourself a baby bath and use it as long as you can as it also saves you money and the planet water because you are not filling up a whole bath.
 If you have a small space, there are some tubs out there that fold up.
 Here is the one we have.
 You’ll want a bath insert until the baby can sit up.

 This is not a must have, but you’ll have piece of mind seeing your baby while driving and it’s nice for them to see you too!